POST /api/v1/apps/{appId}/credentials/jwks

 Note: This API doesn't allow you to add a key if the existing key doesn't have a

-.
-Use the Replace an Application or the Replace a Client Application operation to update the JWKS or Delete an OAuth 2.0 Client JSON Web Key and re-add the key with akid
+kid.
+This is also consistent with how the Dynamic Client Registration or Applications APIs behave, as they don't allow the creation of multiple keys withoutkids.
+Use the Replace an Application or the Replace a Client Application operation to update the JWKS or Delete an OAuth 2.0 Client JSON Web Key and re-add the key with akid.

 Servers